reshmamuralidharanpillai/ECG-Heartbeat-Categorization/docs/Deployment Strategies.md

 * **Scalability and Performance:** Considering the expected workload one can choose a deployment strategy that can handle the anticipated traffic and ensure low-latency predictions.
 Scaling options may include deploying the model on cloud-based services like AWS, Google Cloud, or Azure which enables auto-scaling, load balancing.
 We can also utilize containerization technologies like Docker and Kubernetes.

-  *Risk:* Scaling issues that result in decreased performance or higher expenses.-- *Mitigation:* To ensure scalability and cost-effectiveness, undertake load testing, set up the proper scaling triggers and thresholds, and continuously monitor             system metrics.
+  *Risk:* Scaling issues that result in decreased performance or higher expenses.<br />
+  *Mitigation:* To ensure scalability and cost-effectiveness, undertake load testing, set up the proper scaling triggers and thresholds, and continuously monitor             system metrics.

 * **Model Versioning and Management:** Create a system to control various model versions, allowing for simple model modifications and rollback options as needed.
 This guarantees smooth updating and prevents interruptions in the working environment.
 For example - Git